 Norfolk opened the battle, leading the royal vanguard down the hill.
 Oxford, an experienced general, who commanded the Tudor army, skirted the hill with his men, unsure as yet of the intentions of the Stanleys.
 The Stanleys themselves, directed by the precarious position of Lord Strange, still made no move, but remained stationary, hovering in their menacing positions at both flanks of the battle, adding to the atmosphere of suspicion.

-Sighting the Tudor's dragon standard, the King 'all inflamed with ire', after taking a drink from a spring later known as 'Dickon's Well', charged suicidally with his household straight for the person of Henry Tudor.
+Sighting Tudor's dragon standard, the King 'all inflamed with ire', after taking a drink from a spring later known as 'Dickon's Well', charged suicidally with his household straight for the person of Henry Tudor.
 It was both an impulsive and magnificently courageous gesture, if he could have just reached the Tudor, the issue would have been settled outright.
-Many of the Henry's supporters were killed in the headlong charge, including his massive standard bearer.
+Many of Henry's supporters were killed in the headlong charge, including his standard-bearer, Sir William Brandon.
 Watching and waiting for his moment, Stanley saw that now was the time to bring in his troops.
 Richard, although urged to flee, valiantly refused, insisting he would remain King of England or die in battle.

 Lord Stanley retrieved England's crown, which Richard had inadvisedly worn throughout the battle, from under a hawthorn bush and placed it on the head of Henry Tudor, which was met by the exhilarated shouts of his army "King Henry, God save King Henry!"
 The Tudor age had begun.

 The new King of England, Henry VII then proceeded to Leicester.
 The body of King Richard III was treated with much indignity.
 Trussed naked over a horse and besmirched with mud, it was borne in a parade to Leicester, a sad spectacle.
 It was exposed for two days at the Church of the Greyfriars at Leicester, where Richard III was later unceremoniously buried.